MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-cache-and-getlimit.md

 ---
 title: bitsadmin cache and getlimit
-description: Reference topic for the bitsadmin cache and getlimit command, which retrieves the cache limit. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the bitsadmin cache and getlimit command, which retrieves the cache limit. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article